OpenCLTBrigade/cmpd-holiday-gift/readme.md

 ## Get set up!

 ### Clone the repo
 Of course you want to do this first.
-Rather than use composer to install things, all of the vendor components are included this way you don't have to figure out a workaround when composer complains it doesn't like your machine's setup.
+Clone the repository.

+### Install Dependencies!
+In a terminal, `cd` (or `dir` on Windows) into your project directory.
+Make sure composer is installed on your computer, then run

+`composer install`

+This may take a while.
+Keep the terminal open; we'll come back to it shortly.

 ### Install Vagrant